 What do you think of our company?

 Do some research before applying to the company, should give the impression that you know what you are seeking and is interested in being a part of the company.
 You should do thorough research of the company and know its goals and vision.

 Why do you want to work with us?

-What is your Dream Company or ideal workplace?
+What is your dream company and ideal workplace?

-Talk about environment that will be conducive for your personal growth and will use your skills and experience.
-Also take in accounts the existing environment of the company you are interviewing with, highlight your desire to work in a high performance, team-oriented culture.
+Talk about the environment that will be conducive for your personal growth and will use your skills and experience.
+Also, take into account the existing environment of the company you are interviewing with, highlight your desire to work in a high-performance, team-oriented culture.
 Try to gel with the company’s vision.

 When asked about salary expectations, be confident and choose any number or range as per the position.
 You need to be reasonable and logical, you should be confident of your worth, aim high as well as be flexible.

 Do you have any questions for us?